-We focus on issues that are of vital importance to women and girls.
-In particular, we support women’s rights organizations working as part of movements to prevent violence, advance women’s political and economic empowerment, and further sexual and reproductive health and rights.
+We focus on issues that are of vital importance to women, girls, and trans people.
+In particular, we support organizations working as part of movements to prevent and address violence, advance economic and climate justice, and further sexual and reproductive health and rights.

-The issues outlined below represent our priorities for grantmaking until June 2017, based on our current funds and restrictions.
-However, please note that new opportunities often emerge, so you are still invited to submit a profile even if your organization works outside the current priorities and countries.
+The issues outlined below represent our priorities for grantmaking until June 2020, based on our assessment and current funding opportunities.
+However, new opportunities often emerge, so you are still invited to submit a profile even if your organization works outside the current priorities and countries.

-Through June 2017, we will focus on the following key priorities in our issue areas:
+Through June 2020, we will focus on the following key priorities in our three issue areas:

 Freedom from Violence

-We support selected national and regional women’s funds in the Global South.
+- Continue to partner with national, regional, and global women’s funds.
 These funds make local grants to women’s rights groups.
-Their work expands the money and resources available for women’s rights and builds a rich ecosystem of local partners and collaborators.
+Their work to expand the money and resources available for women’s rights and builds a rich ecosystem of local partners and collaborators.